matn7/CS-Notes/src/main/java/persistence/README.md

 // ...
 ```

-- `Like` : checks if a specified string matches a specified pattern.
+- `Like:` Checks if a specified string matches a specified pattern.
-- `%` : wildcard a substitute for zero or more characters.
+- `%:` Wildcard a substitute for zero or more characters.

 ### Native SQL Query